dnswd/snowstorm/README.md

 Win UI's greatest war in (milli)seconds!

 Project Snowstorm is a chain of scripts that works together to assist you in the SIAK War.
 It's lightweight, blazingly fast, easy to understand, and doesn't use any browser driver to avoid startup overhead.

-Snowstorm is ridiculously optimized.
-It will run even before the DOM tree is rendered in your browser.
+> [!NOTE]
+> To Fasilkom Students:
+>
+> There are quicker and more efficient ways to do this; I'll leave it as an exercise for you all.

 ## About